Skip to main content

 • Press Q key, appear Save configuration, then press Y key

-• Now the configuration should be saved and you should have exited to the command line interface
+• Now the configuration should be saved and you are back to the command line interface

-• Input make -j4 to start compilation, it takes some time
+• Input the following command to start compilation, it takes a while

 Linking out/klipper.elf